Stomach Pain & Gurgling After Colonoscopy: Causes & Treatments (Dr. Farahat)

 For Example: –

-– If you’re a female: females are more likely to experience pain after colonoscopy (3).
+– If you’re a female: females are more likely to experience pain after colonoscopy (reference).

 – If you are an irritable bowel syndrome sufferer.

-Stomach pain & gurgling For longer periods (A week or more).
+Stomach pain & gurgling after colonoscopy for longer periods (A week or more).

 Sometimes, you may continue to feel pain or bloating for a relatively long period.

-According to this study (3) , the two most common factors related A prolonged pain are
+According to this study, the two most common factors related a prolonged pain and gurgling after colonoscopy are:

 1- longer duration of The procedure: if your doctor took more time performing the colonoscopy.

-2- female sex, they feel stomach pain for longer periods than males.
+2- female gender: Women feel stomach pain longer than males.

-Also, Another study (4) proposed that prolonged stomach pain, bloating, or gurgling may occur by a different mechanism.
-They Theorized that colon preparation washes out the beneficial bacteria inside your intestine and colon.
+Also, Another study proposed that prolonged stomach pain, bloating, or gurgling may occur by a different mechanism.
+They theorized that colon preparation washes out the beneficial bacteria inside your intestine and colon.

-Administration of probiotics (to regain the normal microbes) effectively decreased the number of days of pain (From 2.78 to 1.99 days).
+Administration of probiotics (to regain the normal microbes) effectively decreased the number of days of pain (From approximately three to only two days; That’s a 30% or more improvement).

-Rare, but serious causes of pain after colonoscopy:
+Rare but serious causes of gurgling and pain after colonoscopy:

 As we mentioned before, colonoscopy is generally a safe procedure.
-And the incidence of major complications is extremely low (1).
+And the incidence of major complications is extremely low (reference).

 2. post polypectomy Electrocoagulation syndrome: if your doctor cuts off a colon polyp, he’ll use a tool with electrical current to seal the area.
-Sometimes, too much electrical current can cause some burning and inflammation to the wall of your colon (5)
+Sometimes, too much electrical current can cause some burning and inflammation in the wall of your colon (reference)

-3. Infection; a colonoscope can be hard to be cleaned, Raney, you may acquire infection Through the colonoscope.
+3. Infection; a colonoscope can be hard to be cleaned.
+So, a small percentage of people may have GI infection (gastroenteritis) after colonoscopy leading to diarrhea, stomach cramps, and gurgling.
 Common microbes are E. coli, Klebsiella, or Enterobacter.

 Besides abdominal pain, you may experience diarrhea or fever.

-4. post-colonoscopy appendicitis; another extremely rare condition, only 53 cases are reported in this review study (6).
+4. post-colonoscopy appendicitis, another extremely rare condition, only 53 cases are reported in this review study (reference).
 Patients present with severe Rt lower abdominal pain after colonoscopy.

 When to call your doctor for stomach pain.

-It is ok to feel some stomach pain, gurgling, or bloating for a day or two after colonoscopy.
+After a colonoscopy, feeling stomach pain, gurgling, or bloating for a day or two is OK.

-But if you experience any of the below “red flags”, ask for medical help by your doctor:
+But if you experience any of the below “red flags,” ask for medical help from your doctor:

-- Tenderness or hardness in your stomach (to the degree that you’re unable to touch it).
+• Tenderness or hardness in your stomach (to the degree that you ca unable touch it).

 Tips to avoid or decrease stomach pain & gurgling after colonoscopy.